 He had a solo show in Wakefield, RI in 2018, “Expressionist Visions: A Surfer’s View from the Surface.”
 Since then, he has had paintings selected for juried shows in Rhode Island at the Newport Art Museum, Wickford Art Association, Jamestown Art Center and South County Art Association.
 His work is currently being shown in Charlestown Gallery, Charlestown, RI.
-Mike’s work is also on display at The Break Hotel in Narragansett.
-As an accomplished instrumental solo guitarist, he can often be seen playing guitar locally.
+Mike’s work is also on display at The Break Hotel in Narragansett, RI.
+He is also an accomplished instrumental solo guitarist and plays locally.